 The time it will take for your piercing to heal varies based upon your body’s ability to repair itself and the area being pierced.
 “Typically, a piercing that does not go through cartilage will heal quickest (i.e. earlobes, navel, etc.),” says D’Angelo.
 “However, everyone is different and everyone’s body reacts differently to piercings.”

-The instrument you use makes a difference too.
+The instrument used makes a difference too.
 “Some simpler piercings are pierce-able with hoops or more decorative pieces.
 However, piercings will usually heal better and faster when pierced with a stud, as long as the piercer makes sure there is enough space for swelling and initial cleaning,” says D’Angelo.
 At the end of the day, the best way to speed up the healing process and avoid complications such as infection is to keep yourself hydrated and in good health.

 What You Need to Know About Aftercare

 If you have an allergy to a specific metal, latex or adhesive, make sure your piercer is aware and that alternatives are available.
-“Depending on the piercing shop, higher end options should be available,” says D’Angelo.
+“Depending on the piercing shop, higher-end options should be available,” says D’Angelo.
 If you notice redness or hard tissue around the piercing, you might want to schedule a follow up with your piercer to check for an infection.